 Records of office sales closed last year show that the Mountain View-Shoreline office submarket was home to the highest average sale price in the country – $1,554 per square foot.
 Specifically, the report notes that large sales – such as Google’s $300 million purchase of three office buildings totaling 204,000 square feet – had a significant influence on this.

-Coming in at number two, New York City’s Plaza District averaged $1,261 per square foot of office space, nearly $300 behind Mountain View.
+Coming in at number two, office space in New York City’s Plaza District averaged $1,261 per square foot, nearly $300 behind Mountain View.
 Notable sales closed here also contributed to this submarket’s high ranking.
 In this case, it was the unusual double transaction of the Coca-Cola Company Building, which sold twice in the span of just a few weeks for a combined $2,900 per square foot on this Manhattan office property alone.

 Meanwhile, only two other submarkets on the list had an average price per square foot above the $1,000 mark.
 In third place was Los Angeles’ own Silicon Beach, a submarket of Santa Monica, where sales averaged $1,098 per square foot.
 On the opposite coast, the Boston submarket of Cambridge came in fourth, with an average price of $1,074 per square foot.